Xilinx/Vitis-AI/alveo/apps/yolo/README.md

  To run:
  1. Connect to F1 or Local Hardware

  2. Setup the docker/container.
-Please refer to [container_pipeline.md](../../docs/container_pipeline.md) for details on setting up the container
+Please refer to [Getting Started](https://github.com/Xilinx/Vitis-AI#getting-started) for details on setting up the container.

  4. `cd $VAI_ALVEO_ROOT/apps/yolo`